 Tapping into the consciousness of the 90s and 00s with his intimate approach and playful sense of humour, Rankin became known for his portraiture of bands, artists, supermodels and politicians.
 Having photographed everyone from the Queen of England to the Queen of Pop, Rankin is often seen as a celebrity photographer.
-However, his plethora of campaigns and projects featuring ‘real women’ marked him out as a genuinely passionate portrait photographer, no matter who the subject.
-Always pursuing personal projects which push his limits, high impact charity projects, and groundbreaking commercial campaigns, Rankin has stood out for his creative fearlessness.
-His first major worldwide and award-winning campaign – Dove’s ‘Real Women’ – epitomised his approach: to reveal the honesty of the connection and collaborative process between photographer and subject.
-Personal or commercial, Rankin’s images have become part of contemporary iconography, evidence of his frankness and passion for all aspects of modern culture, and its representation in the photographed image.
+However, his plethora of campaigns and projects featuring ‘real women’ marked him out as a genuinely passionate portrait photographer.
+Always pursuing projects that push his limits, Rankin has stood out for his creative fearlessness.
+His work characteristically probes and questions social norms and ideas of beauty.
+Personal or commercial, his images have become part of contemporary iconography, evidence of his frankness and zeal for all aspects of modern culture.

 A film fanatic, Rankin turned his hand to directing in the late 90s.
 Between 2002 and 2009, he co-directed commercials, music videos and short films with Chris Cottam, including their debut feature film, The Lives of Saints.
 Written by Tony Grisoni (Fear and Loathing in Las Vegas), it won the Grand Jury prize at the Salento International Film Festival.